1919 Rock Island Independents season

 The 1919 Rock Island Independents season was the last time that the team played independently, before joining the early National Football League the following year.
-The team posted a 9–1–1 record and proclaim themselves "Champions of the USA".
+Playing all of their games at home in front of a friendly crowd, the team only allowed their opponents to score in two of their eleven games and posted a 9–1–1 record, proclaiming themselves "Champions of the USA".